 Forecast for American cities: Confrontation, intimidation?

-There are other indications a coalition of radicals and unions are planning chaos using the current economic crisis.
+There are other indications radicals and unions are planning chaos using the current economic crisis.

 Foreshadowing possible violent confrontations, some of the same radical trainers behind the infamous 1999 Seattle riots against the World Trade Organization have been mobilizing new protest efforts geared toward world summits as well as the current economic crisis.

 Some of the activists are tied to Obama.